dzeke/Blended-Near-Optimal-Tools/1-Documentation/Documentation-readme.txt

 Rosenberg-NearOptimalWaterResourcesDecisionMaking-Aug2014.pdf : revised version of the manuscript re-submitted to Water Resources Research in August 2014 that addresses reviewer comments.

-Rosenberg-ResponseLetter-NearOptimal2-Aug2014.pdf : Letter listing reviewer comments, author responses and descritions of changes made in the paper to address the comments.
+Rosenberg-ResponseLetter-NearOptimal2-Aug2014.pdf : Letter listing reviewer comments, author responses and descritions of changes made in the August, 2014 version of the paper to address the comments.

 Within the ScriptsForPaper folder: